Reading Curriculum Statement of Intent

 During their time in KS1, the children continue to progress through rigorous systematic phonics teaching.
 The children’s main focus of reading at this stage is word reading and their decoding and blending of familiar and unfamiliar words.
 The teaching of reading is underpinned by the understanding that the letters on the page represent sounds in spoken words.
 Throughout this Key Stage children begin to attach meanings and understanding to new words which broadens their vocabulary.

 They become more experienced at reading sight words without overt sounding and blending after a few encounters as the word is saved to their long-term memory consequently improving reading fluency.
-To embed this, they are supported by texts at home which match their phonics lessons, alongside banded early readers (shared books) to ensure their range is wide and broad.
+To embed this, they are supported by texts at home which match their phonics lessons.

 Reading is developed using a balanced and engaging approach, which integrates both decoding and comprehension skills.
 Lessons are taught through guided reading, where high-quality assessment and diagnosis is used to ensure all children are reading genres of texts which possess suitable vocabulary, opportunities to apply and practise their phonological skills, develop their reading fluency, and provide opportunities for the key strategies and strands to be applied.
 As a result, both whole class and small group guided reading sessions are vital in Key Stage One.
 They promote dialogic discussion between pupils, provide occasions for the teacher to model inference-making by asking relevant questions aloud, and answering them herself/himself, and opportunities for sharing thought processes that lead pupils to making inferences.